The Barretts of Wimpole Street (1957 film): Development

-To lend the whole project an air of authenticity, producer Sam Zimbalist moved filming from the 1934 location in the United States to the Metro-Goldwyn-Mayer studios in Borehamwood, Hertfordshire, England.
+To lend the whole project an air of authenticity, producer Sam Zimbalist moved filming from the 1934 location in the United States to the Metro-Goldwyn-Mayer studios in Borehamwood, Hertfordshire.

 Casting

 Zimbalist wanted only "fine English actors" with the exception of American actress Jennifer Jones.
-The cast included Bill Travers (Browning) and Virginia McKenna (Henrietta), though cast to play future in-laws in the film, were actually husband and wife in real life.
+The cast included Bill Travers (Browning) and Virginia McKenna (Henrietta), who were husband and wife in real life.